 Unit studies allow us to pursue a topic in depth, while maintaining the interrelatedness of the disciplines.
 For example, you could develop your child’s recent stamp collecting interest into a unit study by incorporating or covering appropriate literature (reading), monetary equivalents (math), geography, different currencies over time (history), classification (science), art, and communication skills by requiring a report (writing/grammar) or speech.
 Unit studies typically take advantage of hands-on activities, field trips, and other forms of investigation.

-Investigation.
 The one who does the research is usually the one who learns the most.
+Unit studies provide an opportunity to encourage individual investigation.
 Children are more likely to want to participate in finding their own answers when it pertains to a topic of their interest.
-We can provide ample opportunity to investigate all that the library has to offer.

-Application of the learning tools.
 One of our goals is to help our children develop their skills.
-Skills are usually best developed precept upon precept, line upon line.
-But this does not mean that they have to be applied to an arbitrary topic dreamed up by the curriculum provider.
-Writing finds new life when the person performing the action is writing about something they have been investigating and in which they have an interest.
+Skills are usually best developed in a systematic order.
+But this does not mean that they have to be applied to an arbitrary topic dreamed up by a curriculum provider.
+Writing finds new life when the person performing the action is writing about something he has been investigating and in which he has an interest.
 Reading can take on a life of its own when an interest is fed with stage-appropriate (or maybe just a little advanced) literature.
 We can also have our children apply the skills they are developing in math to situations that hold their interest.

-Family time.
-History, literature and the arts are examples of areas in which the entire family can learn together.
+History, literature, and the arts are examples of areas in which the entire family can learn together.
 Assignments can easily be fine-tuned to fit each child’s level while everyone studies the same topic.

 - Creating Your Own Unit Studies